iferminm/iferminm.github.io/content/Blog/microservices.md

 were changed maybe the host we are trying to reach is unavailable, maybe a rat ate a network cable, lots of things can happen and we are not in control of all of them, even withing our own private network.

-What I'd recommend instead is to have a *communication layer* in the form of a *message bus*, it can be a *queue* like RabbitMQ or a
-*data streaming* pipeline like Apache Kafka, of course there will be a bit of network communication between your services and the communication layer, or your services and the database system, but that's being taken care of by the corresponding drivers or libraries or deal with those, so, you can assume they're fault tolerant and the data will reach its destination.
+What I'd recommend instead is to have a *communication layer* in the form of a *message bus*, it can be a *queue* like [RabbitMQ](https://www.rabbitmq.com/) or a *data streaming pipeline* like [Apache Kafka](https://kafka.apache.org/) of course there will be a bit of network communication between your services and the communication layer, or your services and the database system, but that's being taken care of by the corresponding drivers or libraries or deal with those, so, you can assume they're fault tolerant and the data will reach its destination.